xiaotianzhang01/Efficient_Foundation_Model_Survey/README.md

 # Efficient Foundation Model Survey

-This repo contains the paper list for [A Survey of Resource-efficient Large Foundation Models](https://arxiv.org).
+This repo contains the paper list and figures for [A Survey of Resource-efficient Large Foundation Models](https://arxiv.org).

 ## Abstract